jesse-flores/The-Entangled-Latent-An-Intrinsically-Motivated-Neuro-Symbolic-AI/README.md

 # The-Entangled-Latent-An-Intrinsically-Motivated-Neuro-Symbolic-AI
 Proof-of-concept for a neuro-symbolic AI paradigm where an agent learns a unified world model by minimizing prediction error, replacing traditional rewards.

+Research Paper Pending - Will Update With Code Once Published